-3a.
 For vessels $\geq$ 35 m total length

 - i.
-Deploy 2 tori lines during the entire longline setting to deter birds from approaching the branch line.
-Both tori lines shall be deployed simultaneously, one on each side of the line being set.
-Baited hooks shall be deployed within the area bounded by the two tori lines. - ii.
-A tori line using long and short streamers shall be used.
-Streamers shall be brightly colored and a mix of long and short streamers. - a.
+Vessels shall deploy at least 1 tori line during the entire longline setting to deter birds from approaching the branch line.
+If vessels only use one tori line, the tori line shall be deployed windward of sinking baits.
+Without prejudice to subparagraph ii below, the flag State shall encourage vessels to use a second tori line at times of high bird abundance or activity, where practical.
+If two tori lines are used, they should be deployed simultaneously, one on each side of the line being set, and Baited hooks should be deployed within the area bounded by the two tori lines - i.
+After January 1, 2018, in the Southern Areas, two tori lines shall be deployed during the entire longline setting.
+The lines shall be deployed simultaneously, one of each side of the line being set, and baited hooks shall be deployed within the area bounded by the two tori lines.

+Tori lines with a mix of long and short brightly colored streamers shall be used.

 Long streamers shall be placed at intervals of no more than 5 m, and must be attached to the line with swivels that prevent streamers from wrapping around the line.
-Long streamers of sufficient length to reach the sea surface in calm conditions must be used. - b.
-Short streamers (greater than 1 m in length) shall be placed no more than 1 m apart. - iii.
+Long streamers of sufficient length to reach the sea surface in calm conditions must be used.

+Short streamers (greater than 1 m in length) shall be placed no more than 1 m apart.

 Vessels shall deploy the tori line to achieve a desired aerial extent greater than or equal to 100 m.
-To achieve this aerial extent the tori line shall have a minimum length of 200 m, and shall - ii. be attached to a tori pole > 8 m above the sea surface located as close to the stern as practical.
+To achieve this aerial extent the tori line shall have a minimum length of 200 m, and shall ii. be attached to a tori pole > 7 m above the sea surface located as close to the stern as practical.

-3b.
 For vessels < 35 m total length

-- i.
-A single tori line using either long and short streamers, or short streamers only shall be used. - ii.
+Vessels shall deploy A single tori line, using either long and short streamers or short streamers only.

 Streamers shall be brightly colored.
-Long and/or short (but greater than 1 m in length) streamers must be used and placed at intervals as follows: - a.
-Long streamers placed at intervals of no more than 5 m for the first 55 m of tori line. - b.
-Short streamers placed at intervals of no more than 1 m. - iii.
+Long and/or short (but greater than 1 m in length) streamers must be used and placed at intervals as follows:

+Long streamers placed at intervals of no more than 5 m for the first 55 m of tori line.
+Short streamers placed at intervals of no more than 1 m.

 Long streamers shall be attached to the line with swivels that prevent streamers from wrapping around the line.
-All long streamers shall reach the sea-surface in calm conditions. - iv.
+All long streamers shall reach the sea-surface in calm conditions.

 Vessels shall deploy the tori line to achieve a desired aerial extent of 75 m.
-To achieve this aerial extent the tori line shall have a minimum length of 100 m, and shall be attached to a tori - iii. pole > 7 m above the sea surface located as close to the stern as practical.
-If the tori line is less than 150 m in length, it must have a towed object attached to the end so that the aerial extent is maintained over the sinking baited hooks.

-iv. v.
-If two tori lines are used, the two lines must be deployed on opposing sides of the main line.
+To achieve this aerial extent the tori line shall have a minimum length of 100 m, and shall be attached to tori

+- iii. pole > 6 m above the sea surface located as close to the stern as practical.
+If the tori line is less than 150 m in length, it must have a towed object attached to the end so that the aerial extent is maintained over the sinking baited hooks. - iv.
+If two tori lines are used, they should be deployed simultaneously, one on each side of the line being set, and baited hooks should be deployed within the area bounded by the two tori lines.

-5. Side setting with bird curtain and weighted branch lines
+Side setting with bird curtain and weighted branch lines